Up, down, over, under, inside, outside are all preschool prepositions.

-These are all important terms to help expand your two-year-olds vocabulary and thinking.
+Preschool prepositions are important terms to help expand your child’s vocabulary and thinking.

 Positional words are words to show placement and direction.